 Usually, we would go to our local library with the kids, but this year, we’re doing all our research online.
 Have each of the kids select a person in history to research, then tell them to find out all they can about them!

-I have done this once, and we really had fun reading about Amelia Earhart and Abraham Lincoln.
+I have done this a couple of times, and we really had fun reading about Amelia Earhart and Abraham Lincoln.

 Rewards For Reading